ProAccess/MakeMyHOAok/HOA Cert Program.md

 - maintain online accessibility of each participant's certification and credits status.

-- establish standards for an educational program known as the '[COMPETENCE']{.smallcaps} training program, an acronym for **C**ommunity **O**versight and **M**anagement **P**rinciples **E**ducation **T**o **E**ngender **C**ommunity **E**xcellence.
-(This acronym also complements the preferred means of attaining certification --- through the [^1]*Competency Based Education* method.
+- establish standards for an educational program known as the <smallcaps>COMPETENCE</smallcaps> training program, an acronym for
+**C**ommunity **O**versight and **M**anagement **P**rinciples
+**E**ducation **T**o **E**ngender **C**ommunity **E**xcellence.
+(This acronym also complements the preferred means of attaining certification — through the [^1]*Competency Based Education* method.
 See the US Department of Education explanation of this method, below.)

-- establish a COMPETENCE-star-rating system for community association boards, derived from a formula that includes the percentage of its directors with a current certification as well as whether it is actively managed by a CCAM-certified manager (see Determination of community association COMPETENCE star rating on page 14).
+- establish a <smallcaps>COMPETENCE</smallcaps>-star-rating system for community association boards, derived from a formula that includes the percentage of its directors with a current certification as well as whether it is actively managed by a CCAM-certified manager.
+(See [Determination of community association COMPETENCE star rating](#star_rating_determination)</a>).

 - provide coordinating resources, including CE credit standards, for independent organizations, such as ECHO and CAI that already provide education for CID directors.
 This would enable such organizations to be approved and participate as partners in training, reducing or eliminating training burden for BCCAD.
 While BCCAD may create and administer training programs, it also would have the option of allowing training solely through such independent organizations should it determine they provide necessary training and accessibility to communities.

-- promote directors' and members' participation in approved training to instill knowledge of duties, legal responsibilities and best practices for community association directors. --- to qualify as
+- promote directors' and members' participation in approved training to instill knowledge of duties, legal responsibilities and best practices for community association directors — to qualify as
 *Certified Community Association Directors.* This also may have the effect of encouraging directors to become members of education organizations like ECHO and CAI to assist with continuing education to maintain director certifications.

 - provide testing and certify applicants who have successfully passed an exam that could be conveniently taken online.